rexionmars/snake/README.md

 **WARNING!
 THIS LANGUAGE IS A WORK IN PROGRESS!
 ANYTHING CAN CHANGE AT ANY MOMENT WITHOUT ANY NOTICE!
 USE THIS LANGUAGE AT YOUR OWN RISK!**

+## Main characteristics
+- [x] Compiled
+- [x] Native
+- [x] Stack-based (just like Forth)
+- [ ] Turing-complete (yes, the development is at such an early stage that this thing is not even Turing complete yet)
+- [ ] Statically typed (the type checking is probably gonna be similar to the [WASM validation](https://binji.github.io/posts/webassembly-type-checking/))
+- [ ] Self-hosted (Python is used only as an initial bootstrap, once the language is mature enough we gonna rewrite it in itself)

 ## Quick Start
 ```sh
 $ git clone https://github.com/rexionmars/snake-lang.git